 The phrase ‘Internet of Things’ is mostly associated with the connected devices in the home and smart city street sensors.
-However, in combination with 5G, many more opportunities are created for businesses to leverage the internet of things (IoT) – there is a whole new world of the Industrial Internet of Things (IIoT).
+However, in combination with 5G, many more opportunities are created for businesses to leverage the Internet of Things (IoT) – there is a whole new world of the Industrial Internet of Things (IIoT).
 IoT is connecting Things and People, IoT and satellite for the service of the greater good.

 With satellite communications fulfilling unique business needs, this discussion was premised on the fact that this comes with significant network challenges.
 The webinar began with a quick high-level overview of exactly what comprises the various hardware technology and software service elements in the chain connecting antennas on the ground and satellites in orbit.

-The expertise of Ryan Stevenson (Kymeta)Lukas Nyström (Satcube)Gavin Cox (Global Invacom), and Todd Brown (AvL Technologies) – bringing perspectives from across the parabolic antenna and flat panel antenna design and manufacturing segment – was ably guided in this webinar by Caleb Henry (Quilty Analytics), resulting in a very informative 60-minutes.
+The expertise of Ryan Stevenson (Kymeta), Lukas Nyström (Satcube), Gavin Cox (Global Invacom), and Todd Brown (AvL Technologies) – bringing perspectives from across the parabolic antenna and flat panel antenna design and manufacturing segment – was ably guided in this webinar by Caleb Henry (Quilty Analytics), resulting in a very informative 60-minutes.

 The discussion served to unravel some of the complexities of the highly dynamic satcoms sector ground segment, and more specifically on innovation in antenna technologies and evolution of antenna markets.

-Panelists from investment institutions, an established LEO satellite operator and a New Space start-up undertook a detailed examination of space sector investment.
+Panelists from investment institutions, an established LEO satellite operator, and a New Space start-up undertook a detailed examination of space sector investment.
 Moderated by a partner at an international law firm with decades of experience in the space industry, the webinar began with an introductory overview looking at macro trends in terms of availability of capital and investments in the space sector – especially in the context of high interest rates and declining stock prices.
-Following the overview, panelists spoke to how today’s capital investors are increasingly focused on business fundamentals rather than just ideas and unproven technologies.

 The dialogue began with a definition of a ‘LEO terminal’, including an exploration of the degree of integration of LEO terminal components and the more software-centric facets of their design.
 The conversation went on to explore SpaceX/Starlink as “the elephant in the room”, asking “How can the rest of the industry compete?”

 Having five industry experts covering the satellite operator, service provider, and equipment OEM segments from the satellite mobility sector in the same (virtual) “room” was bound to be a great opportunity for an online audience to ask their penetrating questions on topics maritime and aeronautical.
 This proved to be the case, and the high level of audience engagement in today’s webinar theme resulted in many questions still remaining at the end of a very interesting 60 minutes.
-As well as the video recording of today’s dialogue being available here, so too are panellists’ written answers to those remaining questions.
+As well as the video recording of today’s dialogue being available here, so too are panelists’ written answers to those remaining questions.

 The panel discussion focused on examining the many dimensions of space sustainability and the possibility that the world may soon pass the point where space sustainability is seriously threatened.
 Moderated by Victoria Samson of the Secure World Foundation, the moderator and panellists noted the significant increase in orbiting satellites and the increased risks associated with a doubling of satellites over the last 4 years to over seven thousand.
-Panellists Maurizio Vanotti of OneWebFrank Backes of Kratos, and Dr Mark Dickinson of Inmarsat noted additional factors that are increasing the risks to space sustainability such as the militarization of space, evolution of satellites in the form of larger arrays and increased mass, and increased manoeuvrability of satellites.
+Panellists Maurizio Vanotti of OneWeb, Frank Backes of Kratos, and Dr Mark Dickinson of Inmarsat noted additional factors that are increasing the risks to space sustainability such as the militarization of space, evolution of satellites in the form of larger arrays and increased mass, and increased manoeuvrability of satellites.

 Beginning with the panelist’s views on the question, “The 5G Standard is essentially a definition of a networking architecture with multiple access technologies: Wi-Fi; small cells; traditional mobile wireless; and satellite.
 What are the characteristics of satellite that make it so essential to realizing the full potential of 5G?” the discussion went on to explore the detailed significance of 3GPP Release 17 for the satellite industry beyond the immediate “buzz phrase” of the ‘Network of Networks’, and to provide a preliminary advance perspective on the likely medium to long term implications of the following Releases 18 and 19, including projections on the probable revenue opportunities which satellite will be positioned to leverage.